marius-wieschollek/passwords/.github/ISSUE_TEMPLATE/Bug_report.md

 ---
 name: Bug Report
-about: Report a functional error in Passwords
+about: Report a functional error in the app.
+If you need assistance with your setup or have questions please go to our forum.
 labels: bug
 ---